almost-good/sugar-and-spice/README.md

 # Sugar and Spice
-**Sugar and Spice** is company that makes custom made candles, includes it's customers in entire development process and offers deeply personalized experience.
-The website is targeted towards people that are interested in purchase of custom shaped candles containing specific or random scent mixtures.
+**Sugar and Spice** is a company that makes custom made-candles, includes its customers in the entire development process and offers a deeply personalized experience.
+The website is targeted toward people that are interested in the purchase of custom-shaped candles containing specific or random scent mixtures.

-Sugar and Spice, or *SaS*, features a "recipe" on how to order a candle, as it is not modern webshop, but takes more traditional aproach where, depending on the needs, the customer is presented with the **price quote**.
+Sugar and Spice, or *SaS*, features a "recipe" on how to order a candle, as it is not a modern webshop but takes more traditional approach where, depending on the needs, the customer is presented with the **price quote**.
-Users are also able to view all essential oils available for candle mixtures, a bit of information about them, and most popular scents which are updated on a monthly basis.
+Users can also view all essential oils available for candle mixtures, a bit of information about them, and the most popular scents which are updated monthly.
-Lastly, the site includes a gallery of previous works done, which can be used as an inspiration point for coming up with new interesting candle shapes.
+Lastly, the site includes a gallery of previous works done, which can be used as inspiration for coming up with new interesting candle shapes.

 ## **Table of Contents**